3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 https://github.com/3DPrintDemon/Demon_KLIPPER_Essentials
 ***********************************************************************************************************************************************************

-To update anything on the Sovol Klipper screen you absoutly MUST freeze or lock the kernel to stop it being updated when you run any updates or installers.
+To update anything on the Sovol Klipper screen you absolutely MUST freeze or lock the kernel to stop it being updated when you run any updates or installers.
-Also note this is NOT for begineers, it requires some knowledge of the system you're working on to achieve sucess!
+Also note this is NOT for beginners, it requires some knowledge of the system you're working on to achieve success!
 Please be careful!

-First you have to log into your Sovol Klipper Screen ussing SSH.
+First you have to log into your Sovol Klipper Screen using SSH.
 Use `Terminal` on a Mac or `Putty` on a PC.

 once logged in paste in:
 ```